lateinit-apps/guitar-app/README.md

 Upcoming guitar app built with Flask/SQLAlchemy for backend and React for frontend.

-We will provide a SaaS that includes a web site in bundle with backend API, all powered by AWS.
+We will provide a service including a web site in bundle with backend API, all powered by AWS.
 Full list of planned and possible features is nomenclatured in [PRD](docs/PRD.md).

 ## Our stack